 If you’ve just seen Guy’s piece on the telly about the Vulcan bomber then you’ll know that he’s just a bit into it.
 This would look perfect on the mantelpiece, not bad value at £28.99

 To say that Guy likes his tea is a bit of an understatement, so to ensure that a brew is never far away we thought a big tea urn would be just the job.

 This is the Orange 324, and it’s the Halifax firm’s top spec downhill bike – ad so it should be at £4,200.
-For that, you don’t even get an engine, or any other help to get you up a mountain in the first place…Enjoy more Fast Bikes reading in the four-weekly magazine.
+For that, you don’t even get an engine, or any other help to get you up a mountain in the first place…Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.